 General Education Courses for Government Credit

-The following courses in Harvard’s General Education Program count for credit in Government, as noted below:
+A list of courses in Harvard’s General Education Program that count for credit in Government can be found here.

 Harvard College’s Distribution and QRD Requirements